stepleton/SLT_interconnect/README.md

 _Figure 7._ Unfortunately, there is a problem.
 A restraining device like this metal bracket may impinge on the exposed solder joints that attach the individual header pin sockets to the horizontal circuit board.
-If the device is conductive or if it has a nonconductive coating that can wear away, these pins may be shorted.
+If the device is conductive or if it has a non-conductive coating that can wear away, these pins may be shorted.
 The designs of modern pin header sockets and of the original IBM plug connector make it unlikely that a different circuit board design can avoid this issue.